 Both of these services are fairly comparable.
-They both offer short- and long-term savings accounts that are tied to asset classes which are handpicked by large investment firms.
+They both offer short- and long-term investing accounts that are tied to asset classes which are handpicked by large investment firms.
 In addition, they provide great perks like no account minimum requirement and no-fee checking accounts.

 Where this comparison differs is in the management fees charged by SoFi and Betterment.
-SoFi has foregone their management fee while Betterment has a minimum fee of 0.25% and can charge as much as 0.40%.
+SoFi has foregone its management fee while Betterment has a minimum fee of 0.25% and can charge as much as 0.40%.

 SoFi on the other hand charges a monthly fee for access to financial advisors.
 Depending on how much money you have invested this may be a higher fee than the Betterment platform.

 Either way, you could get started with each platform for a relatively low fee and begin building your financial future today.